travis-ci/docs-travis-ci-com/user/languages/php.md

 ### Apache + PHP

-Currently Travis does not support mod_php for apache, but you can configure php-fpm for your integration tests.
+Currently Travis CI does not support mod_php for apache, but you can configure php-fpm for your integration tests.

 In your .travis.yml: